 You know me.
 I’m just your run-of-the-mill Sandra Bullock fan and a book nerd.
 I saw Bird Box’s trailer and was hooked immediately!
 I love post-apocalyptic stories and Sandy Bullock was starring in it?
 The popcorn was already a-poppin’.
-I only recently discovered that the movie was actually based on a book, so I immediately…… Continue reading Bird Box Netflix TV show and book review
+I only recently discovered that the movie was actually based on a book, so I immediately…… Continue reading Bird Box Netflix movie and book review

 This is a spoiler-free review.
 I was 8 when I saw my mother using a Ouija board.
 We were at my cousin’s house and I was wandering around, bored.
 I opened a random room, and there she was, sitting on the floor, across from my aunt.
 They both had their hands on a planchette, but…… Continue reading Why I fell in love with Netflix’s new TV show, The Haunting of Hill House.